-In Norway, four threat and risk assessments are published annually.39 The first one is FOKUS, issued by the Norwegian Intelligence Service (NIS) (Etterretningstjenesten, part of the Ministry of Defense).
-Second is the annual threat assessment from national Policv Security Service (PST. sikkerhetstieneste), which deals with national security issues.
+In Norway, four threat and risk assessments are published annually.
+The first one is FOKUS, issued by the Norwegian Intelligence Service (NIS) (Etterretningstjenesten, part of the Ministry of Defense).
+Second is the annual threat assessment from national Policy Security Service (PST. the Politiets sikkerhetstjeneste), which deals with national security issues.
 The PST focuses on terrorist threats as well as threats to national security originating from foreign intelligence activities.
-Thirdly, Authority the National Security (NSM.
-Nasional sikkerhetsmvndiahet) is responsible for preventing investigating crimes that threaten national security.
+Thirdly, the National Security Authority (NSM.
+Nasional responsible for sikkerhetsmyndighet) is preventing and investigating crimes that threaten national security.
 Its annual report, RISIKO, discusses security incidents.
 Fourth and final, the NSM, since 2015, publishes a report that deals specifically with digital and cybersecurity threats.

 A simple content analysis, using "China" and "Chinese" as keywords, and presented in Table 6, shows that the attention given to the role of China in the global security environment (as shown in the FOKUS reports) has been significant for quite a while and has gradually increased.
 This includes China's involvement in the Arctic.
 In addition, looking at domestic security threats to Norway originating from the PRC, both the PST and NSM reports paid very little attention to such threats up till 2019, but that has changed considerably over the last two to three years.
-41